|Nutritional Guidelines (per serving)|

 - Optional: black pepper to taste

-Put the beans in a Dutch oven, large saucepan, or stock pot and cover with fresh water.
+Drain the beans thoroughly and put them in a Dutch oven, large saucepan, or stock pot and cover with about 6 cups of fresh water.
 Bring to a boil over high heat.
 Reduce the heat to the lowest setting and simmer for about 30 minutes.

-Serve the soup with fresh baked cornbread or biscuits.
+Serve the soup with freshly baked cornbread or biscuits.
 Try crusty rolls or French bread with this soup.

 Add a basic tossed salad for a hearty everyday meal.

-Sprinkle servings with toasted bread crumbs or cubes or top with some crumbled cooked bacon.
+- Sprinkle servings with toasted breadcrumbs or croutons over the soup or top each serving with some crumbled cooked bacon.